 ….keep looking down… see that cave cutting into the cliff below the restaurant?
 That’s where we’re going.
 Notice the steel cables?
 That’s the Via Ferrata course — a cabled rock climbing course — set up right under the hotel.

-Always have wanted to do this Italy.
-Finally got to.
-Highly recommend.
+I have always have wanted to do this in Italy.
+I finally got to and highly recommend.
+It seems scary, but is very safe.
 Via Ferrata are popping up all over, I hear there’s even a British firm now that goes around consulting about such things.
 I’d like that.

 One of the great things about @alilajabalakhdar is that there is so much to do.
 The pool is amazing but you’re also sitting smack on top of a series of deep canyons, with ancient abandoned villages and small hidden oases of date palms, banana trees terraced crops still fed by centuries old “falaj” — an Omani irrigation system invented over 5,000 years ago.